 Often, disagreements about the severity of an injury are resolved through the negotiating process.
 Unfortunately, that is not always the case, and the insurance company may request an adverse medical exam (AME).

 The insurance company will say they want to do this to determine the extent and severity of your injuries.
 However, their true goal is to get an opinion from a doctor that lines up with their interests.
 The doctors who conduct these exams often reach conclusions that favor the insurance company.

 You should not agree to an AME without discussing it with a lawyer.
 You may not be required to undergo an AME, despite what the insurance company says.
 If the exam is not required, you should discuss it with a lawyer to determine what you should do.

 If the exam is required, an attorney can explain how to prepare for it to protect your rights.
 Your lawyer can give tips on answering questions without oversharing and providing detailed descriptions of your injuries and symptoms.
 Even if the AME doctor reaches different conclusions than your treating doctors, it is important that documentation of the exam shows you describing your injuries in a way that is consistent with your claim.

 Call TSR Injury Law Today to Discuss Your Claim

 Are you unsure how to respond to the insurance company’s questions?

 Do you need assistance with your claim?

 At TSR Injury Law, we have been securing compensation for injury victims for decades.
-We have obtained $300 million on behalf of our clients.
+We have obtained more than $1 billion on behalf of our clients.